juliangruber/openmasse/README.md

 OpenMasse
 =========

-Want to open multiple links at once but are too tired to click on each?
+Want to open multiple links at once but too tired to click on each?

 OpenMasse to the rescue!
 When activated, this bookmarklet lets you draw a rectangle over the links you wish to open.
 Drop, and all the links are opened! (in tabs!).